Directed by Joss Whedon

 Willow has found out that the only cure for Angel's poison is to drain the blood of a Slayer.
 Sounds like a plan; Buffy says that she'll deliver one.
 Duly creeped out, Willow hacks into the city's municipal funds to pinpoint where Wilkins stashed Faith.
 Buffy bursts into the penthouse, brandishing Faith's old knife.
 Faith, somewhat impressed, taunts that she's not going to be taken alive.
 And they're off!
 The fight takes Buffy and Faith past the living room and through the giant half-moon window, landing them both on a balcony.
 While Faith is dazed, Buffy quickly handcuffs Faith's wrist to her own.

-Wilkins chows down on one of the black bugs while a queasy henchvamp watches.
+Wilkins chows down on one of the black bugs of the Box of Gavrok while a queasy henchvamp watches.
 He yaps about the feeling of power coursing through him and his organs shifting in preparation for the remodel.
 Another minion barges in and tells him that there's trouble at Faith's.
 Quick!
 To the Misappropriated-City-Fundsmobile!

 Faith manages to break free from the handcuffs.
 The girls teeter on the edge of the balcony, and Buffy stabs Faith right in the gut.
 Faith's surprised that Buffy actually did it, but gloats her she still can't help Angel.
 Faith falls backwards, landing on a moving truck, and is carried away ... leaving Buffy mute with shock and despair.